Masks are now optional on all campuses for fully vaccinated individuals. See details

 Program Description

 The master’s in management provides leadership and management training with an introduction to the best of current industry practices in private, public, and nonprofit organizations.
-The curriculum consists of a core of management foundation coursework combined with concentration options that allow you to specialize in areas of interest.
+The curriculum consists of a core of management foundation coursework combined with elective options that allow you to specialize in areas of interest.
 The program emphasizes the application of theory to management practice and includes a strategic management capstone.

 Cambridge College Master of Management Program Highlights